-Long-Lived Assets, Intangible Assets, Other Investments and Notes Receivable-As described in Note 1- Basis of Presentation and Summary of Significant Accounting Policies, the Company regularly reviews longlived assets (primarily property, plant and equipment), intangible assets, investments accounted for under the cost or equity method and notes receivable for impairment whenever events or changes in circumstances indicate that the carrying amounts of the assets may not be fully recoverable.
+Long-Lived Assets, Intangible Assets, Other Investments and Notes Receivable-As described in Note 1-Basis of Presentation and Summary of Significant Accounting Policies, the Company regularly reviews long-lived assets (primarily property, plant and equipment), intangible assets, investments accounted for under the cost or equity method and notes receivable for impairment whenever events or changes in circumstances indicate that the carrying amounts of the assets may not be fully recoverable.
 When the estimated fair value is determined to be lower than the carrying value of the asset, an impairment charge is recorded to write the asset down to its estimated fair value.

-As of December 26, 2013 and December 27, 2012, the Company had other investments of \$1.1 million and \$0.8 million, respectively.
-These investments are generally valued using comparative market multiples.
-As the inputs to the determination of fair value are based upon non-identical assets and use significant unobservable inputs, we have classified the assets as Level 3 in the fair value hierarchy.
+As of January 1, 2015 and December 26, 2013, the Company had other investments of \$2.5 million and \$1.1 million, respectively.
+The fair value of these investments has not been estimated as of January 1, 2015 as there were no identified events or changes in the circumstances that had a significant adverse effect on the fair value of the investments and it is not practicable to do so because the equity securities are not in publicly traded companies.
+Refer to Note 1-Basis of Presentation and Summary of Significant Accounting Policies for more details.
+As the inputs to the determination of fair value are based upon non-identical assets and use significant unobservable inputs, they have been classified as Level 3 in the fair value hierarchy.

-As of December 26, 2013, the Company had notes receivable totaling \$25.0 million from its founding members related to the sale of Fathom Events, as described in Note 2-Divestiture.
-These notes were valued using comparative market multiples and are classified as Level 3 in the fair value hierarchy as the inputs to the determination of fair value are based upon non-identical assets and use significant unobservable inputs.
+As of January 1, 2015, the Company had notes receivable totaling \$20.8 million from its founding members related to the sale of Fathom Events, as described in Note 2-Divestiture.
+These notes were valued using comparative market multiples.
+There were no identified events or changes in circumstances that had a significant adverse effect on the fair value of the notes receivable.
+The notes are classified as Level 3 in the fair value hierarchy as the inputs to the determination of fair value are based upon non-identical assets and use significant unobservable inputs.